-In a regulated industry such as insurance, governance will play a vital role in an effective data architecture.
-Often times it is issues such as data privacy and governance that allow owners of data silos to put up barriers to data sharing.
+In a regulated industry such as insurance, governance will play a vital role in effective data architecture.
+Data privacy and governance issues often allow owners of data silos to put up barriers to data sharing.

 Governance, however, needs to be managed with an even keel and with an eye towards driving broader use of data.
 I’ve encountered some organizations so fixated on data privacy and security that it paralyzes the use of data assets to drive business transformation and execution.

-Yes, data security and privacy is important, but this this can effectively be balanced with data sharing.
-A more appropriate and positive way to describe how you govern data is permissible access.
-Provide access to those who can properly use the data in effective business situations, and don’t take an attitude of blocking first.
+Yes, data security and privacy are important, but this can effectively be balanced with data sharing.
+A more appropriate and positive way to describe how you govern data is permissible to access.
+Provide access to those who can properly use the data in effective business situations and don’t take an attitude of blocking first.

 As insurance carriers enter the early stages of a data strategy, it is important to facilitate use cases where deep governance is less of a requirement and will not be a barrier to adoption.
 Broader governance policies can be defined and implemented over time as greater data democratization is facilitated.

 It is also important to recognize that governance is 50% process and 50% features in the data pipeline platform that enable proper governance.
-Governance processes are often unique to each business and organization, and therefore need to be tailored to those specific needs.
+Governance processes are often unique to each business and organization and need to be tailored to those specific needs.

 Effective insurance analytics starts and ends with clean, organized, and processed data.
 How you transform your data is critical to this, in terms of both process and how.
 Insurance analytics are assembled by analyzing complex and diverse datasets that need to be cleansed, blended, and shaped into final form.
 Often times this involves high degrees of collaboration between data engineering and analytics teams.
 It also requires rich data documentation to back up compliance processes.